awsdocs/aws-freertos-docs/doc_source/userguide/dt-afr-troublshooting.md

 #### Log errors<a name="err-log"></a>

 Each test suite execution has a unique execution ID that is used to create a folder named `results/execution-id`\.
 Individual test case logs are under the `results/execution-id/logs` directory\.
 Use the output of the IDT for FreeRTOS console to find the execution id, test case id, and test group id of the test case that failed\.
 Then use this information to find and open the log file for that test case named `results/execution-id/logs/test_group_id__test_case_id.log` The information in this file includes the full build and flash command output, test execution output, and more verbose AWS IoT Device Tester console output\.

+#### S3 bucket issues<a name="s3-bucket-issues"></a>

+If you press CTRL\+C while running IDT, IDT will start a clean up process\.
+Part of that clean up is to remove Amazon S3 resources that have been created as a part of the IDT tests\.
+If the clean up can't finish, you might run into an issue where you have too many Amazon S3 buckets that have been created\.
+This means the next time that you run IDT the tests will start to fail\.

+If you press CTRL\+C to stop IDT, you must let it finish the clean up process to avoid this issue\.
+You can also delete the Amazon S3 buckets from your account that were created manually\.

 ## Troubleshooting timeout errors<a name="troubleshoot-timeout"></a>